mschemmel/KOparse/README.md

 However, the format of the results after annotation is not very convenient, as it is not structured as a table.
 Therefore it is necessary to parse the achieved results of the annotate tool for potential use in downstream analysis.

 'annotate_parser' is a perl script parsing the results of the 'Annotate' section to tabular format.
-Using the default settings on the KOBAS site, the columns of the formatted output table are in order: Query Name, Gene ID, Gene name, Entrez id, Pathway, GO, GO slim.
+Using the default settings on the KOBAS site, the columns of the formatted output table are in
+order: Query name, Gene id, Gene name, Entrez id, Pathway, GO, GO slim.

 ## Usage
 ```